PubNubDevelopers/unity-multiplayer-shooter/README.md

 ### Install Unity
 Install [Unity](https://store.unity.com/download-nuo) if you do not have it.
 The editor used for this game is 2021.3.10f1.

-### Create a Photon Account
-This game depends on the [Photon Network Engine (PUN v2)](https://www.photonengine.com/pun/) in its current state.
-You'll need to create a [free account](https://id.photonengine.com/Account) and set up an application to obtain the AppID necessary to power the multiplayer sync for this game.
-Save the AppID for later.

 ## Building

 1. Clone the GitHub repository.